 Another insight is the importance of leadership commitment to change initiatives.
 Success in operational transformation is closely tied to the presence of a dedicated leadership team that champions the change across the organization.

-To improve the effectiveness of implementation, we can leverage best practice documents in DOE.
-These resources below were developed by management consulting firms and DOE subject matter experts.
+To improve the effectiveness of implementation, we can leverage the DOE templates below that were developed by management consulting firms and DOE subject matter experts.

 For the operational efficiency redesign to be truly effective, it must align with the company's strategic vision.
 The redesign should not only improve current operations but also position the company to achieve long-term strategic goals.
 This includes taking into account future market trends, emerging technologies, and evolving customer expectations.
 A key part of this strategic alignment is executive sponsorship, which ensures that the operational changes are not only supported but also championed at the highest level of the organization.